ecopsychologer/pokedex_project/README.md

 ```
 Right now, I am only including the pokemon from this file: https://www.kaggle.com/datasets/dizzypanda/gen-1-pokemon

 Also I found a CC0 font that I enjoy, which is in this repo.
+If you wanted to build this, you would need to download images and put them in the resources folder, and adjust the code to use those.

 The `pokedex.c` is what compiles into the `CLI_Kanto_Pokedex` which is run with `./CLI_Kanto_Pokedex` and compiled with
 ```